 - Contacting other agents that may have interested buyers

 - Reaching out to all of the real estate agents’ contacts.

 Your real estate agent should do all they can to get the word out and attract buyers.
 They should have a target of how many potential buyers they will contact per week to try to sell your house.

 There are many moving parts to the selling process.
 After all of the preparation is done and property is listed, much more can happen.
 An agent should keep you updated on requests for showings, recommend and set up open houses as well as let you know if there is any helpful feedback.

 Buyers who come through the house can have some of the best feedback for improving your chances to sell, and a good agent will make sure they solicit that information and let you know what potential buyers did or didn’t like about your house.

-A house for sale will attract visitors of all kinds and not all of them will be genuinely interested in buying your house.
 You don’t want to waste your time preparing and showing your house to everyone who shows interest if there is no possibility of moving forward.
 In order to prevent this, an agent should be making sure that potential buyers are pre-approved.

 A big part of a real estate agent’s duty to the seller includes negotiating with all parties involved on their behalf and sorting things out in a way that is in their best interest.

 An agent’s superior knowledge of the housing market in a specific area will enable them to be a better representative for home sellers than the owners might be for themselves.

 Once the house has been prepared for selling; buyers have been found, the price has been agreed to, and the house has been inspected, it’s time to close the deal.